+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 7. When is the tour most desirable?

-Spring months of March to May and autumn months of September to November are best.
-Safe flights are experienced during these periods because there is clear weather, skies, and predictable weather.
+The spring months of March to May and the autumn months of September to November are best.
+Safe flights are experienced during these periods because there is clear weather and skies are predictable.

 8. What is the tour fee?